Openovate/reactus/README.md

 ...
 ```

+This way, virtual files can be accessed like `reactus/custom` for example.
+If
-If you noticed, you can actually pass any code as a string or buffer to
+you noticed, you can actually pass any code as a string or buffer to
 `engine.customFiles`.

 #### 2.3.5.
 Not Using Express or Custom Router